-When people look for an opiate detox center TX offers, they might wonder why they need professional help at all.
+When people look for an opiate or drug detox center in Texas, they might wonder why they need professional help at all.
 A quick internet search informs them that opiate withdrawal isn’t deadly.
 So why seek an expert?

 While withdrawal doesn’t cause life-threatening symptoms, opiates are still hard drugs to stop using.
-The symptoms can be very painful and make people relapse into drug use again.
+The symptoms can be excruciating and make people relapse into drug use again.
 Without professional help, most people are unsuccessful at detox.
 Some of the symptoms include: